przemek83/data-explorer/README.md

 Query.h - Trivial structure for storing which query user requested.
 UserInterface.[h|cpp] - Functionalities related to interaction with user.

+## Additional info
-## As speed is most important expectations from task there was some optimization performed.
+As speed is most important expectations from task there was some optimization performed.
 Ones with biggest impact:
 1) Used std::unordered_map instead of std::map.
 2) Used std::vectors to store data and passed by const reference.
 3) Storing strings as mapped values (std::string <-> unsigned int) and usage of indexes for operations (performance and significant memory optimisation).
 4) Minimized copying.

-##Potential further optimizations:
+Potential further optimizations:
 1) Usage of dynamic C-style arrays for storage.
 To introduce those input file need to be passed 2 times (first to check number of rows).
 2) Usage of C-style array + index instead of maps (if applicable and worth doing).

-## Potential options for scalability:
+Potential options for scalability:
 1) Usage for multithreading by introducing threads.
 2) Usage of MPI (make sense with more sophisticated calculations).
 3) GPU calculations (in case of more complex calculations).

-## I'm not fully happy about:
+I'm not fully happy about:
 1) Template usage.
 2) Allowing accessing private field data of Column subclasses from outside (performance reasons).